How to Decide the Best Time of Year to Visit Japan

 Specific events to look out for:

-- Nebuta Matsuri, Aomori.
+Nebuta Matsuri, Aomori.
 August 2-7.
 A spectacular parade of illuminated, warrior-shaped floats that light up the streets of Aomori.

-- Sendai Tanabata Festival, Sendai.
+Sendai Tanabata Festival, Sendai.
 August 6-8.
 Japan’s largest Tanabata festival, with stunning paper decorations hanging throughout the city.

-- Awa Odori Festival, Tokushima.
+Awa Odori Festival, Tokushima.
 August 12-15.
 Japan’s largest traditional dance festival, where thousands of dancers parade through the streets performing lively folk dances.

-- Bon Odori, Nationwide.
+Bon Odori, Nationwide.
 Mid-August.
 A traditional dance to honour the spirits of ancestors, celebrated in parks and temples across Japan.

-- Daimonji Festival, Kyoto.
+Daimonji Festival, Kyoto.
 August 16.
 Enormous bonfires lit on Kyoto's surrounding hills.

-- Koenji Awa Odori, Tokyo.
+Koenji Awa Odori, Tokyo.
 Late August.
 The Tokyo version of the Tokushima Awa Odori Festival.

 Japan in Autumn (September-November):

 Autumn in Japan rivals spring's beauty, showcasing stunning fall foliage in vibrant reds and oranges.
 While early autumn coincides with typhoon season, late autumn offers a serene escape with fewer crowds, making it perfect for capturing picturesque moments without the rush of cherry blossom season.
-Traditional Japanese architecture harmonizes beautifully with the autumn colours, providing scenic backdrops for visiting shrines and temples.
-As the weather cools, it remains above 20°C until late October, dropping to around 10-17°C in November in Tokyo, making it a comfortable time to explore.

 Despite the potential for typhoons from late August to early September, which can bring heavy rain and winds, October and November see Japan burst into colour, especially in popular tourist attractions.
-Enjoy cultural experiences like the Takayama Autumn Festival, as well as relaxing in onsen (hot spring) baths - even with your partner - surrounded by beautiful autumn leaves.
+Enjoy cultural experiences like the Takayama Autumn Festival, as well as relaxing in onsen (hot springs), even with your partner - surrounded by beautiful autumn leaves.
 You can also experience Japan's gardens where the fall colours shine.

 Plan your visit to align with peak foliage in various regions for the ultimate autumn experience.
 Whether you're exploring the Japanese Alps or seeking quieter off-peak season adventures (such as Tohoku), autumn offers a unique opportunity to appreciate Japan's four distinct seasons and the beauty of its landscapes.